cooperhewitt/go-pubsocketd/README.md

 ### -rs-channel="pubsocketd"

-Redis channel
+The Redis channel you want to listen (and relay messages for).

 ### -rs-host="127.0.0.1"

-Redis host
+The Redis host you are connecting to.

 ### -rs-port=6379

-Redis port
+The Redis port you are connecting to.

 ### -ws-host="127.0.0.1"

-Websocket host

-### -ws-origin=""

-Websocket allowable origins
+The host that this server will listen for connections on.

 ### -ws-port=8080

-Websocket port
+The port that this server will listen for connections on.

 ### -ws-route="/"

-Websocket route
+The path that this server will listen for connections on.

+### -ws-origin=""

+A list of valid hosts that may connect to this server.

+Currently multiple hosts are not supported but will be in time.

 ## See also